51enra/watercooler-manager/README.md

     }
    }
    ```
+   This is the translation to JSON of the Netconf response received from the watercooler device.
+When you send
+   this request while the watercooler device is being controlled by the watercooler manager, you may see a
+   different refill rate, fill level or overflow indicator status.
+The elements "watercoolerManufacturer" and
+   "watercoolerModelNumber" are "vendor information" set by the watercooler device itself and cannot be modified
+   by the client.

-[3]: The three repetition of "watercooler" are caused by our naming.
+[3] The three repetition of "watercooler" are caused by our naming.
 The first is the node id that we
 defined when mounting the device.
 The second is the name of the Netconf capability we are
 addressing, see above at step 6.
 It corresponds to a specific YANG model.
 The third is the name of a
 "data container" which is defined inside the YANG model and which contains the data we are looking for.